utiasASRL/radar_topometric_localization/README.md

 ```Bash
 source setup_scripts/run_docker.sh
 ```
+Make sure the `${ROOTDIR}` variable is initialized!
 Note, this script will launch a new container if none currently exist and will join an existing container if one was already launched.
 FYI: to start a new terminal with the existing container: `docker exec -it radar_loc bash`

 Next, **inside the contaner**, build the vtr3 and vtr_testing_radar packages using (this will take a while the first time)
 ```Bash